Enrico Fermi: Professor in Rome

 Professorships in Italy were granted by competition (concorso) for a vacant chair, the applicants being rated on their publications by a committee of professors.
-Fermi applied for a chair of mathematical physics at the University of Cagliari on Sardinia, but was narrowly passed over in favor of Giovanni Giorgi.
+Fermi applied for a chair of mathematical physics at the University of Cagliari on Sardinia but was narrowly passed over in favour of Giovanni Giorgi.
 In 1926, at the age of 24, he applied for a professorship at the Sapienza University of Rome.
-This was a new chair, one of the first three in theoretical physics in Italy, that had been created by the Minister of Education at the urging of Professor Orso Mario Corbino, who was the university's professor of experimental physics, the Director of the Institute of Physics, and a member of Benito Mussolini's cabinet.
+This was a new chair, one of the first three in theoretical physics in Italy, that had been created by the Minister of Education at the urging of professor Orso Mario Corbino, who was the university's professor of experimental physics, the director of the Institute of Physics, and a member of Benito Mussolini's cabinet.
 Corbino, who also chaired the selection committee, hoped that the new chair would raise the standard and reputation of physics in Italy.
 The committee chose Fermi ahead of Enrico Persico and Aldo Pontremoli, and Corbino helped Fermi recruit his team, which was soon joined by notable students such as Edoardo Amaldi, Bruno Pontecorvo, Ettore Majorana and Emilio Segrè, and by Franco Rasetti, whom Fermi had appointed as his assistant.
-They soon nicknamed the "Via Panisperna boys" after the street where the Institute of Physics was located.
+They soon were nicknamed the "Via Panisperna boys" after the street where the Institute of Physics was located.

 Fermi married Laura Capon, a science student at the university, on 19 July 1928.
 They had two children: Nella, born in January 1931, and Giulio, born in February 1936.
 On 18 March 1929, Fermi was appointed a member of the Royal Academy of Italy by Mussolini, and on 27 April he joined the Fascist Party.
 He later opposed Fascism when the 1938 racial laws were promulgated by Mussolini in order to bring Italian Fascism ideologically closer to German Nazism.
 These laws threatened Laura, who was Jewish, and put many of Fermi's research assistants out of work.